Guide to Provider Types & Roles

 - Inservice Record Keeping allows having a non-supervisor/manager do data entry of inservice trainings.

 4. Administrative Role is a new role that allows users to make global changes to databases, including those affecting multiple campuses in that database.
 This role must be set by ResiDex team members, and is typically granted to just 2-3 people per database.
-Functions the 411 role will grant include those options under the Today>+More > Administration section:
+Functions the 411 role will grant include those options under the Today>+More > Administration section, as well as login report management:

 - Creating Communities at a given campus (e.g. Memory Care, Independent Living, Assisted Living)